No human rights violation in J-K ever since Article 370 was abrogated: Rajnath Singh

 The Central government had in August abrogated Article 370 in Jammu and Kashmir and bifurcated the state into two Union Territories (UTs) -- Jammu and Kashmir, and Ladakh.
 Polling for the 90-member Haryana Assembly is scheduled to take place on October 21, while the results will be announced on October 24.
 (ANI)

-Also Read: Rajnath Singh to meet French President before receiving first Rafale fighter jet in Paris
+Also Read: Defence Minister Rajnath Singh performs Shastra Puja after receiving first Rafale jet

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)